[Moderate revision–posted 4/2/25 (replaces 8/15/24 edition)]

 c.
 Due to publication deadlines, advertising requests should be submitted to allow time for advertisement development, obtaining quotes, hiring manager approval, processing, and submission of the advertisement.

 d.
-Texas Tech University will continue to participate in local job fairs with a focus on outreach to underutilized groups and veterans.
+Texas Tech University will participate in local job fairs to assist in recruiting qualified applicants.

 4. Screening

-Individuals must express interest in a position(s) posted on the employment website by submitting an application(s) and required documents online.
-Individuals who need accommodations or have difficulty using the university's website to apply for employment may contact Human Resources at 806.742.3851 for assistance.
+Only those individuals who have expressed interest in a position(s) posted on the employment website by submitting an application(s) and required documents online may be considered for open positions.
+Individuals who need accommodations or have difficulty using the universitys website to apply for employment may contact Human Resources at 806.742.3851 for assistance.

 a.
 During the screening process, the hiring manager must carefully review departmental procedures to ensure all applicants receive fair consideration.
 All potential applicants should have an active application within the university's online applicant tracking system submitted to the specific job posting to be considered.

 b.
-The hiring manager/departmental contact should construct a hiring matrix or use a similar tool to compare each applicant's qualifications to the required and posted preferred qualifications.
+The hiring manager/departmental contact should construct a hiring matrix or use a similar tool to compare each applicants qualifications to the required and posted preferred qualifications.
 The hiring manager determines the criteria, weighting, and other knowledge, skills, and abilities specific to the vacant position.
-Each applicant should be rated on the criteria listed by the hiring manager.
-All criteria being evaluated must be job related, quantifiable, and must correlate to the advertised essential functions of the job.
+Each applicant should be reviewed on the criteria listed on the hiring matrix.
+All criteria being evaluated must be job related, quantifiable, and must correlate to the advertised job posting.
 The hiring matrix provides the department the ability to qualitatively compare and evaluate applicants consistently and fairly.

 c.
 During the applicant review process, each application should be moved/transitioned to the appropriate HR status within the applicant tracking system.
-The HR status should reflect where the applicant is in the review process; i.e., Manager Review, Interview Complete, Applicant Withdrew, etc. For complete details on this process, please review the information provided on the Human Resources website for transitioning candidates through the workflow.
+The HR status should reflect where the applicant is in the review process; i.e., Manager Review, Interview Complete, Applicant Withdrew, etc. For complete details on this process, please review the user guides for the applicant tracking system provided on the Human Resources website.

 d.
 Current employees of Texas Tech University may apply online and be considered for vacant positions if they meet the following requirements: